videothrone/spacex-dashboard/README.md

 ## Features

 -  On load the app pulls the latest launches from the SpaceX API and displays them as little info boxes
--  A search bar allows the user to search for individual launch IDs which then loads and displays additional data about that launch in a more prominent info box
+-  A search bar allows the user to search for individual launch IDs which then loads and displays additional data including the launch video in a more prominent info box